Learn more about our faculty by clicking on their name below.

 Dr. Jencen’s industry career included a variety of Medical Affairs / MSL assignments with Procter & Gamble Pharmaceuticals, Boehringer Ingelheim, and Novo Nordisk.
 He has directed both therapeutic MSL teams and a dedicated managed markets MSL team during both pre- and post-launch product lifecycles.
 While at Boehringer Ingelheim he was chief architect of the original MSL training and development program.

-A strong believer in continuing education, Anna is a graduate of the TUCK-WBENC Executive Education program and the Entrepreneurial Master’s Program (EMP), a joint collaboration between the Entrepreneurs’ Organization and MIT.
-Anna is actively involved in her community, serving as Chairman of the Board of Trustees for Hunterdon Regional Community Health, Trustee for the Hunterdon Healthcare System, and member the Hunterdon Medical Center Strategic Planning Committee.
-Outside of her professional achievements, Anna loves physical fitness.
-She is black belt in Shito Ru karate, an avid distance runner, and enjoys weightlifting at her local crossfit gym.
+Anna, who often speaks on the topics of metrics for medical affairs, female entrepreneurship, and diversity in the biosciences, is also a regular guest-lecturer on the topic of Pharmacology & Drug Marketing at the Rutgers Medical School.
+In addition to speaking, Anna has a keen interest in her own continuing education and is a graduate of both the Tuck-WBENC Executive Education program and the Entrepreneurial Master’s Program (EMP), a joint collaboration of the Entrepreneurs’ Organization and MIT.
+She is also actively involved in her community, serving as a Chairman of the Board of Trustees for Hunterdon Regional Community Health, the Hunterdon Healthcare System, and is an active member the Hunterdon Medical Center Strategic Planning Committee.
+Outside of her professional achievements, Anna earned her black belt in Shito Ru karate, is multiple marathon runner, and enjoys weightlifting at her local crossfit gym.

 DMH BioPharm Advisors LLC